Written by Michael VanDerLaan

 Best Driver Loft For High Handicappers And Beginners

-The best driver loft for beginners and hoigh handicap players is 10.5 to 15 degrees.
+The best driver loft for beginners and high handicap players is 10.5 to 15 degrees.

 So this is another case where following the conventional wisdom might lead you astray in golf.
-If you are struggling with contact, it can be good to start with a 12-13 degree driver or better yet learn to hit a 3-wood and tee off with that before moving to driver.
+If you are struggling with contact, it can be good to start with a 12-13 degree driver, mini driver, or better yet learn to hit a 3 wood and tee off with that before moving to driver.

 Using the proper loft for your game will also promote all kinds of good swing habits, allowing you to stop topping the ball, hit more fairways, and outdrive your buddies on occasion!